dperson/openvpn-client/README.md

 ### Run with openvpn client configuration and provided auth

-In case you want to use your client configuration in /vpn named vpn.conf but adding your vpn user and password by command line
+In case you want to use your own client configuration in /vpn named by default vpn.conf but adding your vpn user and password by command line

     sudo docker run -it --cap-add=NET_ADMIN --device /dev/net/tun --name vpn \
             -v /some/path:/vpn -d dperson/openvpn-client -a 'username;password'

 # User Feedback